Semrush helps you:

 Google has stated on the record that page loading speed is an SEO ranking signal (and they made PageSpeed even MORE important).

-According to our analysis of 5.2 million websites, you can improve your site’s loading speed by moving to a faster host.
+According to our analysis of 5.2 million websites, you can improve your site’s load time by moving to a faster host.

 TTFB performance among major web hosting providers (Desktop)

-Removing as many third-party scripts as you can.
+Removing as many third-party scripts as you can to boost load speed.

 Third-party scripts negatively impact page load times